Automattic/happychat-client/README.md

 A whitelisted hostname is required to access the page so that `jquery.wpcom-proxy-request` will work properly.
 By default it we serve off of port 3000 so `calypso.localhost:3000` will work.

+In the browser console try to initialize a connection:

+    dispatch( actions.connectChat() )

+This is about all it can do at the moment.

 Here's a list of whitelisted hostnames:

 ```